mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

-Inspired by Bolton and Chapman’s (1986) seminal paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^3] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^4] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.
+Inspired by Bolton and Chapman’s (1986) seminal paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^4] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^5]

+Bill Benter employed a two-step-approach in incorporating the public estimate via the odds: At first he estimated his own fundamental model on one part of the training data.
+In the next step he estimated a new model with two predictors, namely the probabilities of his own model and the public estimate for the win probabilities of each horse, on the second part of the training data.
+For both steps he used a conditional logistic regression.

+Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.